OctopusDeploy/blog/blog/2023-04/getting-live-updates-for-kubernetes-objects-during-deployment/index.md

 It provides more visibility, gives you more confidence that your deployment is up and running, and helps you detect and identify any errors in the deployment as early as possible.

 We hope you like this feature.
-Please don't hesitate to share your experience or any recommendations with this feature [here](/)!
+Please don't hesitate to share your experience with this feature or any recommendations [here](/)!

-> The Kubernets object status check feature will be available for Octopus cloud users from early May.
-But if you want to try it now, please [contact us](/)!
+> The Kubernetes object status check feature will be available for Octopus cloud users from early May.
+But if you want to try it now, please just [let us know](/)!

 Happy deployments!